Luke7787/Portfolio/README.md

 - **Menu Window**: The menu window features a picture on the left half of the page and includes buttons for "Luke Zhuang," "Home," "Resume & Skill," and "Portfolio."
 It closes when the 'X' is pressed.

+- **Text Animation**: The portfolio includes animated text effects to enhance visual appeal.
+These animations are implemented using CSS animations and transitions, adding a dynamic touch to the presentation of text elements.

 ## Features

 - **Dynamic Header**: Positioned to the top left with a circular logo image next to the text.